jmtraver/jmtraver.github.io/justforjen.md

  {:toc}
 </details>

-This tutorial will provide a practical introduction to the application of the latent curve model with structured residuals (LCM-SR), and is designed to accompany [Curran et al., 2014](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4067471/)
+This tutorial will provide a practical introduction to the application of the latent curve model with structured residuals (LCM-SR), and is designed to accompany [Curran et al., 2014](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4067471/).
+Topics covered include:
-**Insert Intro Video Here**

 *	Background

 *	When to use the LCM-SR